LaunchCodeEducation/lchs/src/chapters/databases/project.rst

    :alt: The index.html page, showing a form to select the type of SQL query.
    :width: 60%

-   The form lets users select the type of SQL query and a table from the database.
+   The form lets users select the SQL query type and a table from the database.

 .. index:: ! gateway page